ibressler/dfmon/README.md

 ### Copying

-Qt dependencies are restricted to dfmonQt. dfmonCmd as well as dfmonBackend are free of Qt.
-Therefore, it should be possible to write a different GUI, if someone dislikes Qt.
-Additionally, the backend could be licensed 'more free', if there is interest.
+Qt dependencies are restricted to dfmon.uiqt. dfmon.uicmd as well as dfmon.backend are free of Qt.
+Therefore, it should be possible to write a different GUI, if desired.

-Copyright (c) 2011 by Ingo Breßler
+Copyright (c) 2010-2011, Ingo Breßler <dfmon@ingobressler.net>

 This is Free Software distributed under the terms of the GPL license.
 See the COPYING file for license rights and limitations.